 At The University of Kansas Health System, we are here to help our patients, staff, family, friends and communities navigate the COVID-19 pandemic.
-This page contains answers to common COVID-19 questions – from testing and masking to care and prevention.
+This page contains answers to common COVID-19 questions – from testing to care and prevention.

 To keep you and your family safe and fight the spread of COVID-19, continue to follow the pillars of infection prevention, such as frequent hand washing.
 Vaccination is recommended for people 6 months and older.
 If you haven’t already, consider scheduling your COVID-19 vaccination through your primary care provider or your local pharmacy.

 Bookmark this page to get the latest updates on all things COVID-19 at the health system.